jaymzh/sugarjar/README.md

 [![Unittest](https://github.com/jaymzh/sugarjar/workflows/Unittests/badge.svg)](https://github.com/jaymzh/sugarjar/actions?query=workflow%3AUnittests)
 [![DCO](https://github.com/jaymzh/sugarjar/workflows/DCO%20Check/badge.svg)](https://github.com/jaymzh/sugarjar/actions?query=workflow%3A%22DCO+Check%22)

+> [!IMPORTANT]
+> You probably want to use [Sapling](https://sapling-scm.com/)
+> instead of this!
+This was written as a stop-gap to approximate some features
+> of the Facebook/Meta internal development tools before they were released.
+> Now that those tools have been open-sourced and work with GitHub, this is
+> likely to be deprecated at some point.
+Sapling is far more feature rich,
+> faster, and have more development resources behind them.

 Welcome to SugarJar - a git/github helper.
 It needs one of the GitHub CLI's: the current default is [hub](https://hub.github.com/), but there is experimental support for [gh](https://cli.github.com/).
 So you will need one of